Jozty/website/content/functions/lens.md

 ---
-title: lens function
+title: Lens function
-description: a thorough tour of lens function
+description: Gives the lens for the given getter functions
+keywords: Lens
 ---

 ## Lens